cnbbooks/lfe-tutorial/macros/eval.md

 Using ``eval`` is one way way to merge lists and code.
 However, it is not a very good way:

-- It is inefficient as the input expression is evaluated by ``lfe_eval`` the LFE interpreter.
+- It is inefficient as the input expression is evaluated by the LFE interpreter, ``lfe_eval``.
 This is much slower than running compiled code.

 - The expression is evaluated without a lexical context.
 So calling ``eval`` inside a ``let`` does not allow the evaluated expression to refer to variables bound by the ``let``: